fhiso/legacy-format/serialisation.md

 *whitespace* and blank lines, but *must not* generate them.

 For trailing *whitespace*, [GEDCOM 5.5.1] is even less clear.
-Twice, once in §2 and again Appendix&nbsp;A, it states that applications sometimes remove trailing *whitespace*, but without saying whether this behaviour is legal; certainly it implies it is not required.
+Twice, once in §2 and once in Appendix&nbsp;A, it states that applications sometimes remove trailing *whitespace*, but without saying whether this behaviour is legal; certainly it implies it is not required.
 There is little consistency in the behaviour of current applications, so any resolution to this will result in an incompatibility some applications.
-In ELF, the removal of trailing *whitespace* is *recommended*, and a future version of ELF is likely to make this *required*.
-It is explicitly not *required* in this standard so that applications *may* decide whether to remove trailing *whitespace* based on the identity of the application that produce the file.
-Applications *should not* leave trailing *whitespace* on *line strings* unconditionally.
+In ELF, the trailing *whitespace* *must* be preserved.

-The Unicode escape mechanism defined in {§unicode-escape} provides ELF applications with a way of serialising a value which legitimately ends in *whitespace* without it being removed.
+The Unicode escape mechanism defined in {§unicode-escape} provides ELF applications with a way of serialising a value which legitimately ends in *whitespace* without it being removed by older, non-ELF-aware applications.
 {/}

 {.ednote}  FHISO's general philosophy regarding *whitespace* is that,